The Amazing Life and Adventures of Poppa Neutrino

 Crossing the Atlantic Ocean

 Poppa Neutrino, friends and family started to construct a new raft that would be known as Son of Town Hall.
-It was constructed from discarded foam bricks, timber, plastic bottles that were lashed together as well a 3,000 feet of rope forgotten by Con Edison.
-The sail was a worn out parachute discovered in the trash.
+It was constructed from two-part poured foam, as well as recycled foam chunks.
+It had a lot of recycled plywood and tarp in the walls and top deck.
+The majority of the rope was used to lash the plywood pieced to the 2 x 4 framing.
+The logs and foam of the hull itself were held together by the poured foam.
 When they were finished, it was a 51-foot raft that weighed approximately 17 tons.
 Some people described it as a garden shed on water.
-Son of Town Hall had three crew members including Poppa Neutrino, his fourth wife Betsy, Ed Garry, Rodger Doncaster as well as three dogs.
-During their crossing of the Atlantic Ocean, they all survived gale force winds that stretched the raft's three sails and ripped them to shreds.
+Son of Town Hall had four crew members including Poppa Neutrino, his fourth wife Betsy, Ed Garry, Rodger Doncaster as well as three dogs.
+During their crossing of the Atlantic Ocean, they all survived gale force winds.
 These gale force winds lasted over 14 hours.
 The crew was also able to avoid near-collisions with tankers as well as icebergs.
-They ran out of food and had provisions provided for them from a sympathetic crew of a small Russian merchant ship who found them curious.
-The voyage started late in 1997, and after 60 days at sea, the ship and crew arrived in Ireland early in 1998.
+The voyage was done in two parts.
+In the summer of 1997, they spent 41 days at sea sailing their raft from Maine to Newfoundland in Canada.
+In the summer of 1998, they sailed their raft out of Newfoundland and after spending 60 days at sea, they were able to reach the shores of Ireland.
 The first person to cross the Atlantic on a raft was a Canadian named Henri Beaudout.
 He did this in 1956.
-Poppa Neutrino and his crew were the first to cross the Atlantic Ocean on a raft made from discarded items and trash found in the streets of a city.
+Poppa Neutrino and his crew were the first to cross the Atlantic Ocean on a raft made from discarded items found on the streets of a city.

 Circumnavigate the Globe